trilobite-poetry/trilobite-poetry.github.io/issues/_current/harrison.md

 and I find less

-in my separate self

-then I used to
+in my separate self than I used to

 to believe in the light.
 I sing